Kartz4code/CoolDiff/README.md

 ### 2. Unary operators

-The list of implemented unary operators are listed in the following table
+The list of implemented unary operators in **CoolDiff** library are listed in the following table

 | Function (Operator) | Operand type |
 | ----------- | ----------- |